-We paid the following fees to Deloitte & Touche LLP for fiscal year 2023 and fiscal year 2022:
+We paid the following fees to Deloitte & Touche LLP for fiscal year 2024 and fiscal year 2023:

-Fiscal Year 2023 Fis Fiscal Year 2022
+Fisc al Year 2024 Fis cal Year 2023

-Audit fees \$ 878,058 \$ 993,520
+Audit fees \$ 778,048 \$ 968,058

-Audit-related fees 25,000
+Audit-related fees 25,500 25,000

-Tax fees
+Tax fees 73,500

 All other fees 2,047 2,047

-Total fees \$ 905,105 \$ 995,567
+Total fees \$ 879,095 \$ 995,105

-Audit fees for each of fiscal year 2023 and fiscal year 2022 included fees associated with audits of our financial statements and reviews of financial statements included in our quarterly reports on Form 10-Q. Audit-related fees for fiscal year 2023 includes fees for the issuance of a consent for a registration statement on Form S-8.
-All other fees for fiscal year 2023 and fiscal year 2022 included the subscription fees for the Deloitte & Touche LLP Technical Library Research Tool.
+Audit fees for each of fiscal year 2024 and fiscal year 2023 included fees associated with audits of our financial statements and reviews of financial statements included in our quarterly reports on Form 10-Q. Audit-related fees for fiscal year 2024 and fiscal year 2023 include fees for the issuance of a consent for a registration statement on Form S-8.
+Tax fees for fiscal year 2024 include the fees related to the assistance provided in applying for the employee retention tax credit.
+All other fees for fiscal year 2024 and fiscal year 2023 included the subscription fees for the Deloitte & Touche LLP Technical Library Research Tool.

-The Audit Committee has determined that the provision of permittednon-audit services described above has not compromised the independence of Deloitte & Touche LLP.
+The Audit Committee has determined that the provision of permittednon-audit services described above has not compromised the independence of Deloitte & Touche LLP

 The Audit Committee has adopted procedures forpre-approving all audit and permitted non-audit services provided by our independent registered public accounting firm.
 The Audit Committee annually pre-approves a list of specific services and categories of services, subject to a specified cost level.
 Part of this approval process includes making a determination as to whether permitted non-audit services are consistent with the SEC's rules on auditor independence.
-The Audit Committee has delegated pre-approval authority to the Chair of the Audit Committee, subject to reporting any such approvals at the next Audit Committee meeting.
+The Audit Committee has delegated pre-approval authority up to \$100,000 to the Chair of the Audit Committee, subject to reporting any such approvals at the next Audit Committee meeting.